 Law enforcement searches are limited to the areas specified in the warrant.
 Searching other, unrelated areas may constitute an unlawful search (unless there is an exceptional circumstance, discussed below).

-Once police finish searching, they should leave a copy of it along with a list of seized items with a responsible occupant.
-If no one is there, then the documents should be left in a conspicuous location.
+Once police finish searching, they should leave a copy of the report along with a list of seized items with a responsible occupant.
+If no one is there, the documents should be left in a conspicuous location.

 Search warrants should be executed promptly and no later than 14 days after being issued.2